Lisa G Saw • April 24, 2025

 When we reached the point where the people (above) were standing, we had some lovely views of the Chinstraps vocalising.
 I love how they stretch up and flap their flippers!

-We often seemed to have really good timing, as we turned up just in time to witness a pair mating.
-Though it's entirely possible at this time of year the mating is happening frequently!
-Either way, I was thrilled.
+Another advantage of travelling early in the season, was having the opportunity to witness some of the penguin species mating.
+I was thrilled.
 It isn't exactly a private affair with the rest of the colony surrounding them.
 But, despite this, I was able to observe a few tender moments between the penguins, as their beaks touched and caressed each other.

 As we were retracing our steps towards the middle of the island, we heard that an Adélie Penguin had been spotted in that vicinity.
 Eager to have another sighting, hopefully better than the first, I anxiously looked out for it.
 There was a large open expanse of snow above the beach, with a few penguins scattered around.
 But, all on its own, not particularly close by, was one lone Adélie lying down in the snow.
 I took a few photos, even though it wasn't close.
 It then gradually made its way down the slope closer to the beach, so we walked down the way-marked route back to our landing site and walked along the beach to join a few of our fellow passengers who were already there.
 The problem was, we were now much lower down and since Bob and I are vertically challenged, we struggled to see it.
 I didn't take many photos, but I love this one, when it raised up its beak vocalising and lifted its flippers in the air.
 I felt sorry for it though, all alone, without any others of its kind nearby.